candidoregis/AIDI2001Labs/README.md

 ## Lab02 - BackPropagation Neural Networks

 Lab02 implements a simple Back Propagation Neural Network to demonstrate the back propagation of weights and error

+## Lab03 - Expert Systems

+Lab03 implements a simple Expert System and how it works internally